-You may have heard of distillate THC, otherwise known as “liquid gold”.
+You may have heard of distillate THC, a common cannabis extract found in many popular vape cartridge brands.
 If you’ve been wondering what it is, we’re here to explain all about this cannabinoid concentrate, what its effects are, and how to use it properly.

 What is THC Distillate?

 There are many ways to make cannabis concentrates.
 Most commonly, they involve using some kind of solvent to break down the plant.
-The resulting mixture is then subjected to a process to pull out the remaining solvent, leaving behind only the desired plant compounds.
-The result is usually a thick amber substance with a high cannabinoid concentration which can be used as it is or further refined into a different form.
+The resulting mixture is then subjected to a process to pull out the remaining solvent, leaving only the desired plant compounds behind.
+The result is usually a thick amber substance with a high cannabinoid concentration, which can be used as it is or further refined into a different form.

 Distillates take concentrates and process them one more time, heating the mixture to the point where the desired cannabinoid – THC, CBD, or both – vaporizes.
 This vaporization separates the cannabinoid from the rest of the mixture.
 The cannabinoid is then cooled and condensed separately.
-If that sounds familiar, it’s because it’s essentially the same process for distillation that’s been used to make alcohol for thousands of years.
+If that sounds familiar, it’s because it’s essentially the same distillation process used to make alcohol for thousands of years.

 The resulting product will be much lighter in color than the original concentrate.
-It’s as completely free from impurities as can be while still being derived from the whole plant, and it’s ready to be used in countless applications.
+It’s as completely free from impurities as possible while still being derived from the whole plant and ready to be used in countless applications.
 It’s also made entirely of cannabinoids.
 A THC distillate is pure THC.

 Is THC Distillate the Same as Cannabis Oil?

 THC distillate and cannabis oil are not the same thing.
-The definitions here get kind of shaky, depending on who you ask, but cannabis oil generally refers to a cannabis concentrate that’s mixed with an oil.
-This could be vape liquid for inhaling or it could be a cooking oil like olive or coconut oil (which should not be inhaled).
+The definitions here get kind of shaky, depending on who you ask, but cannabis oil generally refers to cannabis that is infused into a food-grade oil.
+This could be olive or coconut oil (which should not be inhaled).

-In either case, cannabis oil is far less concentrated than THC distillate.
 Cannabis oils will also contain the full spectrum of cannabinoids and the terpenes of the plant they were extracted from.
-In contrast, THC distillate is more of a viscous light amber liquid than an oil.
-It contains THC and only THC.
-As a result, it intensely concentrated, up to about 99%.
+In contrast, THC distillate is a thicker, light amber liquid than an oil.
+It typically contains upwards of 85% THC and is void of natural terpenes and flavor.
+To add flavor to the distillate oils, companies will add either cannabis-derived or botanically-derived terpenes.

 What are the Effects of THC Distillates?